 In April, 2019, an exciting musical premiere took place.
 This was not an ordinary premiere.
 It was a very special tribute to and a celebration of a fascinating event that had been anticipated for many years and was followed closely around the world- roughly 600 million people watched this on television.
 This was about the USA, competition, outer space, a first-time-ever event and the moon...yes, the moon.
 The celebrated event- the launch of Apollo 11, happened at the Kennedy Space Center on Merritt Island, Florida, in July, 1969.

-The premiere of my music took place in a planetarium fifty years later and co-featured a somewhat unusual instrumental combination of mandolin with other strings- violin, viola and cello.
+The exciting premiere of my music took place fifty years later in a planetarium, and co-featured a somewhat unusual instrumental combination of mandolin with other strings- violin, viola and cello.
 The piece being premiered was Mandolin on the Moon (you are allowed to compare it to 'man on the moon').
-The music was accompanied by an engaging night-sky show, admission was sold-out and the auidience's anticipation of the featured premiere was palpable.
+The music was accompanied by an engaging night-sky show, admission was sold-out and the audience's anticipation of the featured premiere was palpable.
 The planetarium is part of the wonderful Hudson River Museum in Yonkers, NY.
 Coincidentally the Andrus Planetarium was added to the museum in 1969 to celebrate the beginning of the Space Age and the increasing interest in space.

-Composed for mandolinist Joyce Balint as a musical component of today’s exhibit*, Mandolin on the Moon portrays the excitement leading up to the launch and journey of our country’s first manned lunar landing.
+Composed for mandolinist Joyce Balint, and as a musical component of today’s exhibit*, Mandolin on the Moon portrays the excitement leading up to the launch and journey of our country’s first manned lunar landing.

 The music co-features string techniques of bowing as well as plucking, with all four instruments sometimes plucking simultaneously.
 They also co-feature time, a main element of speed.